muratk5n/thirdwave/en/README.md

 Anwar finally gets his chance..
 Man it took a long time for this guy

-Al Jazeera: "Malaysia's Anwar gets to work, promising inclusive government..
-Southeast Asian nation's new prime minister says he will govern for all as he reaches out across political divides.
+Al Jazeera: "Malaysia's Anwar gets to work..
+Southeast Asian nation's new prime minister says he will govern for all"

 ---